Ho Chi Minh City Nightlife

 Its nightlife gained notoriety during the Vietnam War for its girly-bars but a lot has changed recently thanks to Vietnam's tourist boom.
 Ho Chi Minh City's nightlife has grown and diversified considerable, and while not rivalling the range of entertainment of other Southeast Asian destinations, it's still guaranteed to do the job.

-Start your night off at a rooftop bar or beer garden from where you can watch the sunset over the busy streets, where the flicker of streetlights and neon begin to come to life before heading out to District 1.
-Here the funky bars and fashionable clubs can be found, particularly on the streets around Dong Khoi and Hai Ba Trung.
-Travellers can expect to see many popular spots for expats and other westerners, where party goers can make use of the bar, dance floor pool tables and café.
-This will be a great way to ease into nightlife scene in Ho Chi Minh.
+Start your night off at a rooftop bar or beer garden, from where you can watch the sunset over the busy streets before heading out to District 1.
+Here the bars and fashionable clubs can be found, particularly on the streets around Dong Khoi and Hai Ba Trung.
+Travellers can expect to encounter many popular spots for expats and other westerners, where party goers can make use of the bar, dance floor and pool tables.

 When you start feeling more confident, why not try your hand at hitting those high notes at one of the many karaoke bars, for a night of fun and singing.
 Then head over to District 3, where you can attend one of the nightly live gigs, including local rock bands.
 But if you are after something special and really different, why not hop on one of the many dinner cruises that operate from District 1 and cruise down the Saigon River in style.
 This is the perfect way to relax and spend a lazy evening.